-In addition, Mutter leads the Earth Institute’s partnership with the UNEP’s Post-Conflict and Disaster Management Branch, researching environmental degradation as both an outcome and a driver of disasters and conflicts.
-His studies range from the global analysis of disasters and development to an examination of the immediate and long-term mortality impacts of Hurricane Katrina (hence the morgue visits), where he has established a program to assess the specific vulnerabilities of communities of different social class, race, age and gender.
+His studies range from the global analysis of disasters and development to an examination of the immediate and long-term mortality impacts of Hurricane Katrina, where he has established a program to assess the specific vulnerabilities of communities of different social class, race, age and gender.

 Mutter also examines these questions through the lens of human rights, asking whether rights attainment can predict disaster outcomes, such as the response to Cyclone Nagris in Myanmar, and how the norms and principals of human rights can provide guidance for climate adaptation strategies.
-The general theme of his research follows the relationship between natural systems and human well-being, with particular focus on the vulnerability of poor societies to natural variations and extreme environmental conditions, as this could inform an understanding of the human response to natural changes at all scales and intensities.
+The general theme of his research follows the relationship between natural systems and human well-being, with a particular focus on the vulnerability of poor societies to natural variations and extreme environmental conditions, as this could inform an understanding of the human response to natural changes at all scales and intensities.
 So a joint appointment in a natural science department and social science department, though unusual, makes perfectly good sense.

-Mutter is also one of the principal investigators on the Earth Institute’s National Science Foundation-funded ADVANCE program, which is designed to create institutional change that will improve the opportunities for women in earth science and engineering at Columbia.
+Mutter was also one of the principal investigators on the Earth Institute’s National Science Foundation-funded ADVANCE program, which was designed to improve the opportunities for women in Earth science and engineering at Columbia.

-Mutter has authored or co-authored more than 80 articles in scientific journals in the natural and social sciences and many popular publications including Earth, Foreign Affairs and Slate.
+Mutter has authored or co-authored more than 90 articles in scientific journals in the natural and social sciences and many popular publications including Earth, Foreign Affairs and Slate.
 His fieldwork includes over three years at sea in all parts of the world's oceans.
-He holds a dual passport for both Australia and the United States, and is married to Carolyn Zehnder Mutter, assistant director for science management at the International Research Institute for Climate and Society (IRI), located on the Lamont-Doherty campus.
-He has five children, three girls and two boys; “and they are all wonderful,” he says.
+He holds a dual passport for both Australia and the United States.
+He has five children from two previous marriages, “and they are all wonderful,” he says.

-Mutter received his B.Sc. in physics and pure mathematics from the University of Melbourne, Australia in 1969, his M.Sc. in geophysics from the University of Sydney, Australia in 1978, and his Ph.D. in marine geophysics from Columbia University in 1982.
+Mutter received his B.Sc. in physics and pure mathematics from the University of Melbourne, Australia, in 1969; his M.Sc. in geophysics from the University of Sydney, Australia, in 1978; and his Ph.D. in marine geophysics from Columbia University in 1982.
 He is a Fellow of the American Association for the Advancement of Science.